gkuba/AMPTemplates-temp/README.md

-# AMPTemplates-temp
+# GKuba-AMPTemplates
-My AMP Templates that have not been added to the main template release by CubeCoders yet.
+My AMP Templates that haven't been added to the main template release by CubeCoders yet.